trepo/gedcomx-date-js/README.md

 ## Utils
-There are a few convinience functions exposed through the main object
+There are a few convinience functions and attributes exposed through the main object

+### GedcomXDate.version
+Will be a string set to the version of GedcomXDate.

 ### GedcomXDate.getDuration(startDate, endDate)
+Returns the Duration between the startDate and endDate, or throws an error if startDate >= endDate

 ### GedcomXDate.daysInMonth(month, year)
+Returns the number of days in the month for the given year.

+### GedcomXDate.addDuration(date, duration)
+Adds duration to date and returns a new Single date.

+### GedcomXDate.multiplyDuration(duration, number)
+Multiplies a duration by a positive number and returns a new Duration.